waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 A velocity and transducer report is outputted after each measurement has been completed.
 The expected update rate varies depending on the altitude, but will be in the range 2-26 Hz.

-The X, Y, Z axes are with respect to the body frame of the DVL, oriented as marked on the DVL, and as summarised in the section [Axis conventions](../dvl-a50-details/#axis-conventions) of this manual.
+The X, Y, Z axes are with respect to the mounted frame of the DVL, oriented as marked on the DVL, and as summarized in the section [Axis conventions](../dvl-a50-details/#axis-conventions) of this manual.

 The messages are delimited by newline.